MFine Derma Essentials

 Impact and Metrics.

-TOP NAVIGATION BANNER : Placed primarily in the app's primary navigation zone, this banner was designed to capture attention
+TOP NAVIGATION BANNER : Placed primarily in the app's primary navigation zone, this banner was designed to capture attention and direct users into personalized skincare journeys.

 The banner maintained steady impressions (~6K/week) and